 By Aulia Rachmat Sungkar, published in the 3rd edition of PMR Magazine S’pore, September 2008.

-We provide various types of business clients with copywriting services and publishing related write-ups.
+We provide various types of business clients with creative writing services and publishing related write-ups.